-Notice of tort claim against the Commonwealth, transportation district, or locality.
-Provides that the bar to a tort claim against the Commonwealth, a transportation district, or a locality for failure to file a written statement of the nature of the claim within one year after the cause of action accrues does not apply where there was actual knowledge of the claim within one year by the Commonwealth, its agency alleged to be liable, the Division of Risk Management, or any insurer or entity providing coverage or indemnification of the claim, the Attorney General, the transportation district, or the locality, as applicable.
-02/12/16 House: Referred to Committee for Courts of Justice, subcommittee on Civil Law 02/17/16 House: Subcommittee recommends reporting with amendment(s) (10-Y 0-N) Notes: City Position: oppose SB 645 FOIA; exempt records concerning critical infrastructure.
+Notice of tort claim against the Commonwealth, transportation district, or locality; statute of limitations.
+Provides that the bar to a tort claim against the Commonwealth, a transportation district, or a locality for failure to file a written statement within one year, or within six months if the claim is against a locality, after the cause of action accrues does not apply where there was actual knowledge of the claim within one year by (i) for claims against the Commonwealth, the Division of Risk Management or any insurer or entity providing coverage or indemnification of the claim or the Attorney General; (ii) for claims against a transportation district, the chairman of the commission of such transportation district; or (iii) for claims against a locality, the attorney, chief executive, or mayor of such locality.
+The bill clarifies that actual knowledge of the claim includes the nature of the claim, the time and place at which the injury is alleged to have occurred, and, for claims against the Commonwealth or a transportation district, the agency or agencies alleged to be liable.
+The bill further provides that a claim against the Commonwealth or a transportation district is barred unless an action on the claim is commenced within 18 months of the filing of notice of such a claim, or within two years after the cause of action accrues.
+03/11/16 Senate: Enrolled Bill Communicated to Governor on 3/11/16 03/11/16 Governor: Governor's Action Deadline Midnight, Sunday, April 10, 2016 Notes: City Position: oppose SB 645 FOIA; exempt records concerning critical infrastructure information.
 Patron: McPike Summary as introduced:

 Virginia Freedom of Information Act (FOIA); exempt records concerning critical infrastructure, government infrastructure, or security information.
 Defines the terms "critical infrastructure," "government infrastructure," "interdependency," and "security information" for purposes of FOIA and revises the related FOIA public safety record exemption to incorporate those terms.
 The bill also sets out conditions precedent in cases where a custodian of any public safety records elects to exercise his discretion to release such records.
-02/17/16 House: Referred to Committee on General Laws, Subcommittee #2 Notes: City Position: support SB 673 Virginia Erosion and Stormwater Management Act; consolidation of programs, opt-out for locations.
+03/11/16 Senate: Enrolled Bill Communicated to Governor on 3/11/16 03/11/16 Governor: Governor's Action Deadline Midnight, Sunday, April 10, 2016 Notes: City Position: support SB 673 Virginia Erosion and Stormwater Management Act; consolidation of programs.
 Patron: Hanger Summary as passed Senate: